-Plans, organizes, and directs the activities within the Planning and Building Services Division associated with adopted building codes.
+Plans, organizes, and directs the technical activities of the Building Department within the Community Development Division associated.
 Administers all building code activities which includes permitting, plan checking operations, and building inspections.

 The following statements are illustrative of the duties and responsibilities of the job.
 The organization retains the right to modify or change the duties and responsibilities of the job at any time.

-- Receives general guidance from the Building and Code Compliance Supervisor.
+- Receives general guidance from the Community Development Division Director.

-- Exercises direct and indirect supervision over plan check staff.
+- Exercises direct and indirect supervision over technical staff.

 - Plan and organize the activities associated with adopted building codes which includes permit processing, plan checking, and building inspections.

-- Inspect residential and commercial building during construction for compliance with building codes and related ordinances as needed.
+- Inspect residential and commercial buildings during construction for compliance with building codes and related ordinances as needed.